Eine Gruppe ukrainischer Flüchtlinge mit Gepäck und Rollkoffern geht eine Straße entlang

 • Cancer as such is not an emergency.
 As a rule, an emergency only exists if there is an acute danger to life (for example, acute respiratory distress, stroke, heart attack or accident).

-Psychological and psycho-oncological support: The events related to the war in Ukraine can have a negative impact on the psyche of any cancer patient at any stage of the cancer disease.
+The events related to the war in Ukraine can have a negative impact on the psyche of any cancer patient at any stage of the cancer disease.
 Although people react differently to war and trauma, it can be assumed that during or shortly after the flight, the psychological strain on those affected is very high.
 This can intensify cancer- or treatment-related complaints such as pain or severe exhaustion (fatigue).
 Some people therefore need additional psychological support.

 The cancer self-help supports